-The Texas process is and Oregon processes are unnecessarily cumbersome and lengthy.
+The Texas and Oregon processes are unnecessarily cumbersome and lengthy.
 By initially filing the deed or certificate of location and the ownership document with the recorder, the home immediately is brought into the real property system.
-By requiring the recorder to notify the relevant tax assessor and the government agency and the tax assessor that maintains the manufactured home has become real property title records, the notice is more likely to be given.
-The home owner may be unaware of the requirement to deliver notice or may be attempting attempt to avoid paying property taxes by failing to deliver it.
+By requiring the recorder to notify the tax assessor and the government agency that maintains the manufactured home title records, the notice is more likely to be given.
+The home owner may be unaware of the requirement to deliver notice or may attempt to avoid paying property taxes by failing to deliver it.